Female counselor showing notebook to two female students in library

 2. Course selection

 Both juniors and seniors should take the most rigorous courses they can in English, social science, math, science, and foreign language, and students applying to highly selective colleges should take those courses at the AP level.
 Taylor recommends that students take AP courses in the discipline they wish to study in college to help demonstrate strength in their academic passion.
-College counselors should begin discussing their juniors’ senior year course selections in the spring, being careful to settle on a course load that is appropriately challenging.
+College counselors should begin discussing their juniors’ senior year course selections in the spring, being careful to settle on an appropriately challenging course load.

 3. Extracurricular activities